ArellanoBrunoc/FleetingViews/docs_old/index.md

 - 🌐 Easily pass and handle query parameters in views with FleetingViews
 - 🔄 Seamlessly share data across views and components with FleetingViews

+✨ Features (v0.2)

+    ⚡ Reactive Observables with define_observable() and subscribe()

+    🔁 Two-Way Data Binding with bind_to_control()
+    Easily sync TextField, Dropdown, and similar inputs with shared state

+    🔂 unsubscribe() and unbind_control() to fully detach views or handlers

+    🧠 Mix UI and logic: auto-update controls, trigger functions, or both

+    🧪 Clean reactive flow: write once, update everywhere

+    🔧 Prepares ground for computed values, watchers, and persistence (coming soon)
 ---

 ## 📦 Installation